-Do you want to further your yoga practice and share this with others?
+Do you want to further your yoga practice?

 If so, then you may be interested in doing a Yoga Teacher Training (YTT).
 Google the words 'Yoga Teacher Training' and endless listings will emerge.
 You will find trainings offered in every nook and cranny of the earth, from traditional 'Mysore Ashtanga' to 'Iron Yogi Turbo Vinyasa'.
 Courses from 2 days to 2 year intensives.
 Technology is a powerful tool for research and discovery, however, it can be extremely overwhelming when you are looking to invest your money, time and heart into the best training for you.

 There are many factors to consider when choosing any training...

 Below are my key aspects to look for when choosing your yoga teacher training.
 I share this from personal experience after numerous Yoga Teacher Trainings and hope this helps you to begin your journey...